tpgmartin/tpgmartin.github.io/_posts/2018-02-25-information-retrieval-models-probabilistic-retrieval-model.md

 "Approximately equal", because the above equation omits a sum over the probabilities of words not found in the document - this is irrelevant for ranking purposes.
 This is where things get interesting.
 As promised, the form of the equation gives us many of features we simply assumed for the VSM ranking function,

 * The numerator of the left hand expression effectively acts as the TF weighting
-* The denominator as the IDF weighting i.e. the more frequent the term `w` is in `C`, the more it is discounted to the final rank
+* The denominator is the IDF weighting i.e. the more frequent the term `w` is in `C`, the more it is discounted to the final rank
 * The right hand side term is effectively equivalent to document length normalisation: the longer the document, the smaller this term as smoothing is less important.

 ## Jelinek-Mercer smoothing

 A specific example of smoothing is linear interpolation with a constant mixing coefficient or Jelinek-Mercer smoothing.
 In this model, we use a single coefficient to determine what non-zero probability to apply to a query word not found in a given document.
+Applied to all query terms, this gives `p(w|d)` as a weighted sum of the probability of a word in the given document and the probability of the word in corpus `C`.

 $$
     p\left(w|d\right) = \left(1-\lambda\right)\frac{count\left(w,d\right)}{\left|d\right|}+\lambda p\left(w|C\right)